Holiday Hits List: Find Out Where to Go To Deck the Halls

 CHRISTMAS CANDLES in fragrances like Daddy Found the Whiskey or Who Isn’t Wearing Deodorant in this Overly Heated Store? ring true this time of year.
 Kidding—maybe.
 Classic scents like pine and peppermint set the tone but Apothecary Off Main’s Tacky Christmas Sweater has us laughing.
 The yuletide-y candle smells like a gingerbread cookie and has a 70 plus hour burn time and is made from all-natural U.S. soy beans.
 Though you probably have 10 candles under the tree as gifts, deciding on one for the home is a task we wouldn’t wish on our worst enemy. ($16)

-*Main photo courtesy of Baily & James
+*Main photo courtesy of Bailey & James